CR-SCNT/CR-SCNT/README.md

 -  Hi, I’m @CR-SCNT
--  currently studying in SJTU
+-  currently studying in SJTU as an undergraduate
 -  still a noob

 <!---